RahimaDev/3D_Segments_Based_Algorithm/README.md

 lidar_lines: txt file contains informations about 3D segments extracted from LiDAR scan

-1: is a distance threshold above which a line is just considered an outlier (can be adapted by the users).
+1.2: is a distance threshold above which a line is just considered an outlier (can be adapted by the users).

-9: is a distance threshold to avoid selecting coplanar segment pairs (can be adapted by the users).
+2: is a distance threshold to avoid selecting coplanar segment pairs (can be adapted by the users).

+0: is the verticality

+If the image and/or LiDAR can be vertically oriented (V=1), we obviously associate the vertical cluster of the image data to the vertical cluster of the LiDAR data, and then associate any non vertical cluster of the image data with any non vertical cluster of the LiDAR data.
+In the other case (at least one data-set cannot be vertically oriented) (V=0), we associate any pair of clusters of the image data to any pair of clusters of LiDAR data if they have a compatible angle.

 # To visualize the result: